zuqq/surge/README.rst

 ~~~~~~~~~~~

 Peers are modeled as actors that exchange messages with a central mediator.
 The
-strong encapsulation provided by this actor model makes it easy to deal with
+strong encapsulation provided by this model makes it easy to deal with
 unresponsive or malicious peers.

 For details about the implementation of the actor model, see the documentation